holdenlee/philosophocle/posts/the-rhymist.md

 We take out our pocket-sized Guides to Uniformisms.
 All of us---even the ones who had previously protested---read page ten[^f1] out loud.
 But I cannot return to that previous zen.
 The girl's poetry was a unique kind of song.
 For the first time, I'm not sure that I really belong.

 As we read the Uniformization, I don't process the words at all.
 They are dull and dreary.
 I feel I am going through a bleary pantomime.
-I can't help but imagine what will happen if every sentences were replaced by rhyme.
+I can't help but imagine what will happen if every sentence were replaced by rhyme.

 [^f1]: The Uniformization, which helps us return to a uniform state after we have been disturbed.